Juniper bonsai care

 Chinese junipers can be designed throughout the year.
 If drastic deformations are to be carried out, the late spring is a good time.
 The juniper can better tolerate the resulting damage in summer.

 Juniper prebonsai, Japan imports 2015.
 This raw material can quickly make a good juniper bonsai.

 Juniper bonsai of various species (especially Juniperus chinensis, Juniperus rigida, Juniperus communis) are very commonly used for bonsai design.
 Jin and Shari underline the age of a juniper bonsai.
 Juniper tolerate extremely well such deadwood designs.
 Even large-scale debarking is possible.
 Juniper can survive well even if only small pathways of living bark connect the roots with the branches.
 Most varieties used for the bonsai design are with only flaky or needle-only leaves.

-The new shoot must be plucked regularly to get a compact shape.
+The new shoot must be pinched regularly to get a compact shape.
 In doing so, the shoots to be plucked are held between the thumb and the forefinger, and with the other hand the outermost tips are removed.
 If a Juniperus bonsai with dandruff foliage reduced too much in one step, it forms more needle-like foliage.
 Slow shaping over long periods is highly recommended.
-Spiny leaves in the fine scales of a Chinese Juniper Bonsai are usually disturbing.
+Spiny leaves in the fine scales of a Chinese juniper bonsai are usually disturbing.
 It slowly forms, but often stays for years.

 Chinese juniperus (Juniperus chinensis)